-This survey course is focused on Canadian law.
-Topics of study may include but are not limited to the following: legal philosophy, legal history, the English common law tradition, international law, comparative law, constitutional law, First Nations treaty rights and First Nations jurisprudence, human rights laws, traditional Indigenous legal systems, criminal law, civil law (including torts and contract), and family law.
-Students will participate in a mock trial project, learn how to make good oral arguments through mooting when presented with legal problems, participate in court watching field trips to BC Provincial Court and/or BC Supreme Court (when possible), and learn how legal principles are applied by the courts through reading case law and writing briefs.
+This survey course on Canadian law may include, but is not limited to, the following topics of study: legal philosophy and history; comparing the English common law and French (Quebec) civil law systems; international law; comparative law; public law (constitutional law, aboriginal treaty rights and s.35 jurisprudence, human rights legislation, Indigenous legal systems, and criminal law); and private law (torts, contract, property, wills and estate, and family law).
+Students will participate in a mock trial, learn how to make structured oral arguments when presented with a legal problem through mooting, attend field trips to provincial and superior courts, and learn how law and equity principles are applied by courts through reading and briefing decisions.